Russian

 Photo credit: Siobhán Seigne

-Our classes boast small faculty/student ratios and our students often pair their Russian major with other majors in the College.
-Our graduates are highly competitive and have gone on to work in academic positions, in international businesses in Russia, in language exchange programs, as teachers of English in Russia, with various NGOs, and as lawyers and professionals in the US.
+Our classes boast small faculty/student ratios and our students often pair their Russian major with other majors in the School of Arts & Sciences.
+Our graduates are highly competitive and have gone on to work in the government, the intelligence services, academic positions, international business, language exchange programs, as teachers of English in Russia, with various NGOs, and as lawyers, doctors and other professionals in the US.

 Russian Major Requirements